Deep Learning-Enhanced Variational Monte Carlo Method for Quantum Many-Body Physics

 {\it Introduction ---} Over the past few years, artificial neural networks have been introduced to study quantum many-body systems~\cite{Carleo2017,Yusuke,Hiroki,caizi,Imada,Lixin,Neupert,Khatami}.
-The key to understand such systems is to construct the quantum many-body wave function.
 In their seminal paper~\cite{Carleo2017}, Carleo and Troyer proposed to represent the quantum many-body states by a Restricted Boltzmann Machine (RBM), which contains one visible and one hidden layer.
 The many-body wave function is represented by the visible layer after integrating out the hidden layer.
 The parameters in the RBM are trained in the VMC method.
-Following this work, the RBM has been applied to study several quantum many-body systems with good accuracy, especially for 1D models~\cite{Carleo2017,Yusuke,Hiroki,caizi,Imada,Lixin,Neupert,Khatami}.
-For some 2D systems, the accuracy of the ground-state energies obtained by the RBM are still far away from other state-of-the-art quantum many-body computational methods, such as quantum Monte Carlo, density matrix renormalization group, or tensor networks~\cite{Carleo2017,Lixin}.
-This is due to the fact that the RBM is not powerful enough to represent more complicated many-body states.
-To overcome this problem, deep neural networks (DNNs) have been suggested.
-Theoretical studies have shown that the DNNs can efficiently represent any tensor network states and most quantum many-body states~\cite{Duan,Levine2019}.
+Following this work, the RBM and a few other networks have been applied to study several quantum many-body systems with good accuracy~\cite{Carleo2017,Yusuke,Hiroki,caizi,Imada,Lixin,Neupert,Khatami,Torlai2018,Glasser2018,Kaubruegger2018}.
+So far, the networks that have been implemented in quantum physics studies are not deep and hence not powerful enough to represent more complicated many-body states.
+As a result, there has been no clear evidence that their performance far exceeds the more traditional state-of-the-art numerical algorithms sch as quantum Monte Carlo, density matrix reformalization group, or tensor networks, etc. To overcome this problem, deep neural networks (DNNs) have been suggested.
+Theoretical studies have shown that the DNNs can efficiently represent any tensor network states and most quantum many-body states, and possess distinct advantages over shallow networks~\cite{Duan,Clark2018,Levine2019}.
 In fact, the DNN-based deep learning has become the most successful model of many machine learning tasks and has dominated the field since 2012.
 The DNNs have been demonstrated to have comparable or superior performance in various tasks when compared to human experts, such as playing Atari games~\cite{Mnih2015}, Go~\cite{Silver2016,Silver2017}, and manipulating robots~\cite{Gu2016,Levine2016}, etc, and have led to rapid advances in artificial intelligence.